 - Ensure that all hydrogen cylinders comply with the safety requirements for proper use and storage.
-Hydrogen cylinders and delivery systems must comply with local regulations. - Make sure the gas supply is turned completely off when connecting hydrogen lines. - Perform a bubble test to ensure that the hydrogen lines are leak-tight before using the instrument.
-Repeat this test to eliminate all leaks. - Ensure your GC has a Thermo Fisher Scientific hydrogen sensor installed.
-A hydrogen sensor continuously monitors the hydrogen level in the oven. - Always turn off the GC and shut off the hydrogen at its source before venting the ISQ. - Remove as many sources of ignition as possible from your laboratory.
+Hydrogen cylinders and delivery systems must comply with local regulations. - Make sure the gas supply is turned completely off when connecting hydrogen lines. - Ensure your GC has a Thermo Fisher Scientific hydrogen sensor installed.
+A hydrogen sensor continuously monitors the hydrogen level in the oven. - Always turn off the GC and shut off the hydrogen at its source before venting the TSQ 9000 MS. - If you use a hydrogen pump, ensure it has a palladium drier. - Remove as many sources of ignition as possible from your laboratory.
 Sources can include open flames, electrostatic discharges, or devices that spark. - Do not open a cylinder of hydrogen without a regulator attached because it may self-ignite.